Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 After showering and resting at the hotel, we went out for dinner.

-I don’t even particularly like okonomiyaki.
+I don’t even really like okonomiyaki. lol

 (There were many reviews from Koreans, and the people next to us were also Korean.)

-But it was seriously, incredibly delicious.
+But it was incredibly delicious.

 I almost ordered another one.
 It’s the best okonomiyaki I’ve ever had.